jgrospe92/OF-OnlyFriends/README.md

 # Features
-1. User can register and login
+1. As a user, I can register and create my profile
-2. User can logout
+2. As a user, I can login using my credentials
-3. Modify their profile
+3. As a user, I can logout
-4. Add profile photo
+4. As a user, I can upload my profile Image
-5. Publish a post
+5. As a user, I can publish a post
-6. Publish an image with caption
+6. As a user, I can publish a post with image
-7. Edit their post
+7. As a user, I can like a post
-8. Delete their post
+8. As a user, I can saved a post
-9. Search user
+9. As a user, I can comment to a post
-10. Visit other user profile
+10. As a user, I can check the help menu
-11. Subscribe/follow to other user
+11. As a user, I can set my virtual wallet
-12. Search publication
+12. As a user, I can all post
-13. Like other user's post
+13. As a user, I can see my profile
-14. Save other user's post
+14. As a user, I can see notification
-15. Share other user's post
+15. As a user, I can see other user's profile

 # Prototype
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F0kHZgciBbsmmPLLUBjlSNJ%2FAppDev-2-Project%3Fnode-id%3D106%253A254%26scaling%3Dmin-zoom%26page-id%3D0%253A1%26starting-point-node-id%3D106%253A254%26show-proto-sidebar%3D1" allowfullscreen></iframe>